AbstractSDK/abstract/framework/packages/abstract-std/src/objects/ownership/README.md

   - The `CALLING_TO_AS_ADMIN_WILD_CARD`, that is used for contract migrations to avoid re-setting the flag during migration events.
 - The caller is the top-level owner of the saved Account

-So inside `Abstract Apps` for instance, one should write the following lines to flag admin actions:
+So inside `Abstract Apps` for instance, one should write the following lines to shield admin actions:

 ```rust
 app.admin.assert_admin(deps.as_ref(), &env, info.sender)?;